-This paper is structured as follows: In the next section we provide an overview about the related work.
+The remainder of the paper is structured as follows: In the next section we provide an overview about the related work.
 Third section describes the data foundation and where we currently stand in our project.
 Section four offers a proposal for further development of transfer learning methods, such as generalization and abstraction.
-In section five we discuss the mentioned domains as potential transfer learning use cases and motivate, why we believe they are good candidates for transfering workflows.
-At the end we summarize our paper and draw some conlusions.
+In section five, we discuss the mentioned domains as potential transfer learning use cases and motivate, why we believe they are good candidates for transferring workflows.
+At the end, we summarize our paper and draw some conlusions.